Best Online Degrees in: Nutrition Food Science

 Kansas State University receives recognition for its range of options students have when it comes to online learning.
 They can choose from classes with set lecture and discussion times, or take ones that are more independent and are guided study.
 There also is a range of classes students can choose from, according to students, as the school is ranked among the best for online options, based on results from a College Prowler student survey.

 Just because students are off-campus doesn’t mean they can’t take advantage of the campus-based career services at Kansas State University, which earns this distinction.
 Those include career advising, training, employment connections, and job listings.
 Students can also access PowerPoint and video workshops online.

 Kansas State University receives this award thanks to its generous financial aid offerings and special opportunities for online students.
-According to the National Center for Education Statistics, 84% of full-time beginning graduate students received financial aid for the 2010-2011 school year, with 72% receiving grant or scholarship aid.
+According to the National Center for Education Statistics, 84% of full-time beginning graduate students received financial aid, with 72% receiving grant or scholarship aid.
 Among the scholarship offerings, K-State has several scholarships designated just for distance learners.

 This goes to Kansas State University for its comprehensive, easy-to-use, Web-based learning management system, and, when do you need some assistance, widely available IT help.
 Students can chat, call, or email the IT Help Desk until midnight most days of the week, or browse online tutorials and training.

 Kansas State University gets this award for providing many ways for students to connect.
 They can communicate with each other and their instructors, via email, chat, or a live virtual classroom.
 They can stay connected virtually on Facebook and via newsletters and the school’s University Life Café online community.
 They can join the school’s honor societies, which include Delta Alpha Pi Honor Society and Pinnacle Honor Society.
 And they can find an advocate in the Office of Student Life, which works to enhance the student experience both on and off the campus.